staviv/MemeSense/README.md

 that can understand the content and detect multimodal hate speech.

-Each sample in the dataset is composed of a meme image with a label where ‘0’ indicates non – hateful meme while ‘1’ indicates hateful meme.
+Each sample in the dataset is composed of a meme image with a label where ‘0’ indicates non – a hateful meme while ‘1’ indicates a hateful meme.

 In practice (in code), the dataset is imported as JSON Lines files where each file contains lines of id, image file name, its associated text and label.

-The Hateful Memes Dataset consists of three parts: a train set, a validation set and a test set.
-The train set contains 8,500 samples with class imbalance – less hateful memes; the validation set contains 500 samples, and the test set contains 1,000 samples – both sets with neglectable class imbalance.
+The Hateful Memes Dataset consists of three parts: a train set, a validation set, and a test set.
+The train set contains 8,500 samples with class imbalance – less hateful memes; the validation set contains 500 samples and the test set contains 1,000 samples – both sets with neglectable class imbalance.
 The Hateful Memes Dataset is available for download from Facebook AI’s website, from “Papers With Code”, or from Kaggle